jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 “See.
 It passes,” I said.
 Yuri eyed me suspiciously.
 I asked him to be a little patient and have a little faith.

 ## The second test
-I admitted to Yuri that this was just the first step.
+I assured Yuri that this was just the first step.
 We’d have more.
 The next test:
 ```java
     @Test
     public static void evaluate_Returns4_WhenEvaluating4() throws Exception {